North Dakota – update through September 2019

 Enerplus is clearly in the lead, with just over 280 thousand barrels of oil per well.
 Clicking on an operator in this dashboard will highlight all its wells on the map (Enerplus has all its wells in McKenzie and Dunn).
 WPX, which completed more wells in this period than Enerplus (139 vs 80, with at least 2 years of production history) is in a good 2nd place, with 243 thousand barrels of oil.

 This “Ultimate recovery” overview shows how all these horizontal wells are heading towards their ultimate recovery, with wells grouped by the year in which production started.

-Early next week, we will have a post on gas production in Pennsylvania, which also released July production data recently.
+Early next week, we will have a post on gas production in Pennsylvania.

 For these presentations, I used data gathered from the following sources:

 - DMR of North Dakota.
 These presentations only show the production from horizontal wells; a small amount (about 40 kbo/d) is produced from conventional vertical wells.